smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 {% endhighlight %}

-Marking classes as ``sealed`` prevents them from being inherited which can lock down bad inheritance.
-To be honest I think it is overkill since there are very few cases where you want to explicitly block inheritance.
+Marking classes as ``sealed`` prevents them from being inherited which can lock down abusing inheritance.
+To be honest I think it is overkill since there are very few cases where you need to explicitly block inheritance.
 More often than not you don't have to worry about it.
-People don't willy nilly start inheriting from classes.
+People don't willy nilly start inheriting from classes when none of the methods can be overridden and there are no protected fields.

 Inheritance: Template Class
 ===============================================================================

-Base classes can be useful.
+I think base classes can be useful when used correctly.
 I use them to setup [template methods][templates] or share common/optional functionality.
-This isn't often and I like to treat it as yet another tool which can be used.
+This isn't often and I like to treat it as yet another code design tool.

-To enforce the purpose you envisioned for your base classes I recommend using ``abstract`` classes/methods.
-It ensures your desired methods must be implemented by child classes.
+To enforce the purpose you envisioned for your base classes I recommend using ``abstract`` classes and methods.
+This keyword ensures your desired methods must be implemented by child classes.
 The base class itself cannot be instantiated which further clarifies its purpose.